chuanqisun/blog/src/posts/20250806-vibe-coding-mit-course-catalog.md

   }));
 ```

-The script outputs a JSON array in the console, which I can copy and counted the tokens using [OpenAI's tokenizer](https://platform.openai.com/tokenizer) - 343k token for the entire catalog!
-The count might feel huge but JSON is more verbose than plain text and several metadata fields are irrelevant for LLM use, so we have essentially established an upper bound.
+The script outputs a JSON array in the console, which I copied and counted the tokens using [OpenAI's tokenizer](https://platform.openai.com/tokenizer) - 343k token for the entire catalog!
+The count feels high but JSON is more verbose than plain text and several metadata fields are irrelevant for LLM use, so we have essentially established an upper bound.
 Given that modern LLMs handle million-token contexts easily, I could feed the entire dataset as context for LLM to guide me through course discovery.

 ## Benchmarking the Competition